 As with any muscle, it’s important to exercise your pelvic floor regularly to ensure it remains strong.
 You can complete pelvic floor training lying, sitting, or standing.
 Consider exercising your pelvic floor on the couch, as you drive to work, or before bed.

-You can consult a physical or occupational therapist at a center for pelvic health for further instruction.
+You can consult with a pelvic floor physical therapist for further instruction.

 Excess weight could put unnecessary pressure on the organs within your pelvic floor.
 If you’re overweight, your risk of incontinence of pelvic organ prolapse could increase.

 Consider talking to a doctor about losing weight safely.
 Otherwise, try to find 30 minutes a day to dedicate to moderate physical activity.

 - – Avoiding skipping breakfast

 - – Eating plenty of fruits and vegetables

 - – Getting more active